 2.3.5(d)(iii) No penalty payment.

+[Note—I just added $100,000 to the first true-up payment under the Replacement Agmt]

-3.0 TERM AND TERMINATION
+3.0 TERM, CANCELLATION, AND TERMINATION

 3.1 Term.
 The term of this Agreement shall commence on the Effective Date and shall continue until 24:00:00, Local Time, of the last day of each monthly Billing Cycle ending in January 2006 for each Facility, unless otherwise terminated as provided in this Agreement (the “Contract Term”).
-Either Party may terminate this Agreement only as specifically provided herein.
-Termination of this Agreement shall not affect the obligations of either Party to the other Party which accrued prior to the effective date of the termination or which by their nature are intended to survive such termination.
+Either Party may Terminate this Agreement only as specifically provided herein.
+Termination or Cancellation of this Agreement shall not affect the obligations of either Party to the other Party which accrued prior to the effective date of the termination or which by their nature are intended to survive such termination.

 3.2 Remedies Upon an Event of Default.

 3.2.1 Event of Default.
-For purposes of this Agreement, “Event of Default” means (a) the failure by the Defaulting Party to make, when due, any payment required under this Agreement; (b) the material failure by the Defaulting Party to perform any material covenant set forth in this Agreement (other than EESI’s obligation to deliver energy where EESI has elected to serve directly SBC’s energy requirements, a remedy for which is provided in Section 3.0 of Schedule 1.2), or the material failure of a representation or warranty of the Defaulting Party, and such failure is not excused by Force Majeure; or (c) the Defaulting Party (i) makes an assignment or any general arrangement for the benefit of creditors; (ii) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy or similar Law for the protection of creditors, or has such petition filed against it and such petition is not withdrawn or dismissed for thirty calendar days after such filing; (iii) otherwise becomes bankrupt or insolvent (however evidenced); or (iv) is unable to pay its debts as they fall due; (d) fails to establish, maintain, extend or increase collateral in form and amount acceptable to the Non-Defaulting Party when required pursuant to this Agreement; (e) the Defaulting Party breaches or defaults in the performance of or in compliance with any term, covenant or condition of any agreement evidencing any indebtedness or other obligation in an amount greater than $100,000,000 which has caused the holder of such indebtedness or other obligation to declare such debt or obligation to be due prior to its stated maturity; or (v) such Party consolidates or amalgamates with, or merges with or into, or transfers all or substantially all of its assets to, another Person and, at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee Person fails to assume all of the obligations of such Party under this Agreement to which it or its predecessor was a party by operation of Law or pursuant to an agreement reasonably satisfactory to the Non-Defaulting Party.
+For purposes of this Agreement, “Event of Default” means (a) the failure by the Defaulting Party to make, when due, any payment required under this Agreement; (b) the material failure by the Defaulting Party to perform any material covenant set forth in this Agreement (other than EESI’s obligation to deliver energy where EESI has elected to serve directly SBC’s energy requirements, a remedy for which is provided in Section 3.0 of Schedule 1.3), or the material failure of a representation or warranty of the Defaulting Party, and such failure is not excused by Force Majeure; or (c) the Defaulting Party (i) makes an assignment or any general arrangement for the benefit of creditors; (ii) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy or similar Law for the protection of creditors, or has such petition filed against it and such petition is not withdrawn or dismissed for thirty calendar days after such filing; (iii) otherwise becomes bankrupt or insolvent (however evidenced); or (iv) is unable to pay its debts as they fall due; (d) fails to establish, maintain, extend or increase collateral in form and amount acceptable to the Non-Defaulting Party when required pursuant to this Agreement; (e) the Defaulting Party or its Parent breaches or defaults in the performance of or in compliance with any term, covenant or condition of any agreement evidencing any indebtedness or other obligation in an amount greater than $100,000,000 which has caused the holder of such indebtedness or other obligation to declare such debt or obligation to be due prior to its stated maturity; (f) such Party consolidates or amalgamates with, or merges with or into, or transfers all or substantially all of its assets to, another Person and, at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee Person fails to assume all of the obligations of such Party under this Agreement to which it or its predecessor was a party by operation of Law or pursuant to an agreement reasonably satisfactory to the Non-Defaulting Party; or (g) solely with respect to SBC, SBC Services, Inc. fails to remain a one hundred percent (100%) directly or indirectly held subsidiary of SBC Communications, Inc.